techidaily/site-win11-tips/source/_posts/fixing-windows-1011-camera-error-0xa00f425d.md

 ## 6\.
 Clean Boot Your PC

  To prevent software conflicts that could potentially cause error 0xA00F425D, try setting Windows 11/10 to clean boot.
 Doing so will disable third-party apps and services from starting with Windows.
-Check out our guide about[clean booting on Windows](https://www.makeuseof.com/clean-boot-windows-11/) for details about how to apply this potential solution by disabling such startup items with Task Manager and MSConfig.
+Check out our guide about [clean booting on Windows](https://www.makeuseof.com/clean-boot-windows-11/) for details about how to apply this potential solution by disabling such startup items with Task Manager and MSConfig.

 ![The Services tab in MSConfig](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/services-tab.jpg)